MicrosoftDocs/learn/learn-pr/azure/design-your-site-recovery-solution-on-azure/includes/3-use-azure-site-recovery-as-part-of-your-bcdr-plan.md

 You can also replicate to your own secondary site.
 You can replicate both Hyper-V and VMware based machines (managed by System Center), and your physical services.
 Azure Site recovery can replicate any of your workloads that are running on any of the machines that are supported.

 You should always check regions that are supported for use of Azure Site Recovery.
-You can find more details about support with [this tool](https://azure.microsoft.com/global-infrastructure/services/?products=&regions=).
+You can find more details about support with [the region support tool](https://azure.microsoft.com/global-infrastructure/services/?products=&regions=).
 You must also check whether your individual scenario supports replication to a region.
-For example, Brazil South [can't be used](https://docs.microsoft.com/en-us/azure/site-recovery/azure-to-azure-support-matrix#region-support) as a target region for replication when replicating between Azure regions.
+For example, Brazil South as a target region for replication when replicating between Azure regions.

 There are some replication requirements and restrictions, and these depend on your scenario.
 As an example, your physical servers must be 64-bit, and BitLocker must be turned off.